 - Self-adjusting and specifically designed valves for each vehicle

 5. Bilstein 5100 Series Shock Kit for Ford F150

-If you are looking for a great deal on shocks for both the rear and front side, then kits are the smartest choice.
+If you are looking for a great deal on shocks for both the rear and front side, then kits are the best shocks for F150.
 And if you own a Ford F150, then this kit is something you definitely should check out.

 The kit includes a pair of the 5100 series for front rides with adjustable height and a matching pair for the rear side.
 They are specifically for the Ford F150 4WD 2009 to 2013 model.

-Moreover, like the other in the 5100 series, they also have a bolt-on installation method.
+Moreover, like the others in the 5100 series, they also have a bolt-on installation method.
 It requires no modifications, and so it makes installing much easier and faster.

 Both the front and rear shocks are adjustable, with the front being able to lift from 0 to 2.5 inches.
 However, the rear can raise the vehicle to 1 inch, so you need to lift the front to 1 inch to keep the balance.

 Besides, they fit well together with the stock shocks.
 If you are using the stock one for the rear and a 2 inches lift with the kit’s front ones, it balances and levels your truck perfectly.